joshtow/data-collaboration-aws-clean-rooms/README.md

 1.1.
 Login to your Insurance account.

 1.2.
-Download the CloudFormation template file here.
+Download the CloudFormation template file [here]([https://github.com/joshtow/data-collaboration-aws-clean-rooms/blob/1bf13297832127a34e1f9421292ce9b91879f29f/resources/advertising-resources.json](https://github.com/joshtow/data-collaboration-aws-clean-rooms/blob/1bf13297832127a34e1f9421292ce9b91879f29f/resources/insurance-resources.json)).
 This template will create the following in your account:
 - S3Bucket - <accountid>-cleanroomslab-insurancedata - this bucket will be used to hold our Insurance data.
 - IAM Role - <stackname>-InsGlueExecutionRole - this role will be used by AWS Glue to crawl the dataset.
 - Glue Catalog Database - InsuranceDatabase - this database will hold the metadata for our data.